aserto-dev/express-jwt-aserto/README.md

 #### resourceKey argument

-By default, the resource key will be derived from the first parameter marker in the route path:

-if the route path is `/api/users/:id`, the resource will be extracted from `req.params['id']`.
+By default, the resource key will be derived from the first parameter marker in the route path.
+For example, if the route path is `/api/users/:id`, the resource will be extracted from `req.params.id'`.

 Passing in the `resourceKey` parameter into the `jwtAuthz()` function will override this behavior.
-For example, passing in `paramName` will retrieve the resource from `req.params.paramName`.
+For example, passing in `myParam` will retrieve the resource from `req.params.myParam`.

 ### accessMap middleware